altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 "F::have you been a...
 A bad cop?"
 "P::Yes sir."
+"F::Have you intentionally ruined people's lives?"
+"P::Yes sir."
 'Not going to tolerate that'
 "F::Do you know any other bad cops."
 "P::Yes sir."